Ken Dodd: Tax evasion court case

 In 1989, Dodd was charged with tax evasion.
 The ensuing trial, with the prosecution case led by Brian Leveson QC, produced several revelations.
 The Diddy Men, who had appeared in his stage act, were often played by local children from stage schools and were revealed never to have been paid.
 Dodd was also revealed to have very little money in his bank account, having £336,000 in cash stashed in suitcases in his attic.
-When asked by the judge, "What does £100,000 in a suitcase feel like?", Dodd replied, "The notes are very light, M'Lord."
+When asked by the judge, "What does £100,000 in a suitcase feel like?", Dodd famously replied, "The notes are very light, M'Lord."

 He also said: "I am not mean, but I am nervous of money, nervous of having it, nervous of not having it" and described money as "important only because I have nothing else".

 Dodd was represented by George Carman QC, who in court quipped, "Some accountants are comedians, but comedians are never accountants".
 He described Dodd as "a fantasist stamped with lifelong eccentricities."
 The trial lasted three weeks; Dodd was acquitted.

 Despite the strain of the trial, Dodd immediately capitalised on his new-found notoriety with a successful season running from Easter to Christmas 1990 at the London Palladium.
 It was there he had previously broken the house record for the longest comedy season at the theatre, in 1965, with a residency lasting 42 weeks.
 Some of his subsequent material mocked the trial and tax in general.
 For a while, he introduced his act with the words, "Good evening, my name is Kenneth Arthur Dodd; singer, photographic playboy, and failed accountant!"
 Dodd also made a joke that when income tax was introduced it was a mere 2p in every £1 earned, followed by the punchline "I thought it still was!"